Kihumba/private-/D2/D2 Python/Curriculum/01. GUI Programming (with Tkinter)/README.md

 # Output:

-Create a GUI application using Tkinter.
-All you need to do is perform the following steps − **Task:**
+**Task:** Create a GUI application using Tkinter.
+All you need to do is perform the following steps:
-Import the Tkinter module.
+* Import the Tkinter module.
-Create the GUI application main window.
+* Create the GUI application main window.
-Add one or more of the Tkinter widgets to the GUI application.
+* Add one or more of the Tkinter widgets to the GUI application.
-Enter the main event loop to take action against each event triggered by the user.
+* Enter the main event loop to take action against each event triggered by the user.

 ### Knowledge: